High level excursion set geometry for non-Gaussian infinitely divisible random fields: Proof of Theorem Proof of Theorem 3.1

-In order to complete the proof and establish \eqref{e:also.whole} it is enough to prove that, on $\Omega_{\it cr}(u)$, $X$ has a critical point in the cube $C_\epsilon$.
-In fact, if such a critical point exists, Lemma \ref{l:crit.pts} below implies that it will be above the level $u$ and of the same type as $\bt_0$.
+In order to complete the proof and establish (\ref{ealsowhole}) it suffices to prove that, on $\Omega_{\mathit{cr}}(u)$, $X$ has a critical point in the cube $C_\epsilon$.
+If such a critical point exists, Lem\-ma~\ref{lcritpts} below implies that it will be above the level $u$ and of the same type as $\bt_0$.
 Furthermore, these critical points of $X$ will all be distinct.